bchase/elm-addition-practice/README.md

-# Addition Drills made with Elm
+# Addition Drills, made with Elm

 ## Play with it locally

 First, you'll need to have [Elm installed](https://guide.elm-lang.org/install.html).
-If you're already got `npm`, it's as simple as:
+If you're already using `npm`, it's as simple as:

 ```
 $ npm install -g elm
 ```

-Next, clone the repo and install the necessary packages:
+Next, clone this repo and install the necessary packages:

 ```
 $ git clone https://github.com/bchase/elm-addition-practice